 - All appeals must be filed on the appropriate form provided by the Tax Services Department.
 The appeal form is available online or by contacting Tax Services at 717-337-9837.

-- The deadline for submitting an appeal is August 1st of the year prior to the next billing cycle or 40 days after receipt of receiving assessment notice.
+- The deadline for submitting an appeal is by 4:30 PM, EST on August 1 of the year prior to the next billing cycle, or by 4:30 PM, EST 40 days after receiving a Change of Assessment Notice.

 Understanding the Appeal Process